Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 5. Padang Bai

-Padang Bai is a small bay located on the south-east coast of Bali.
-It is known for its clear waters and diverse marine life, including schools of tropical fish and colorful corals.
-Padang Bai is the ideal location for an easy day of diving as it’s easily reachable with a short car trip and the underwater conditions are proper for beginners with generally low to no currents.
+Padang Bai is the ideal location for a leisurely day of underwater exploration as it’s easily reachable with a short car trip, and the conditions are proper for beginners with generally low to no currents.

-During the months of June to October, water temperatures in Padang Bai drop to approximately 24-26 C / 75 – 78 F.
+From June to October, water temperatures in Padang Bai drop to approximately 24-26 C / 75 – 78 F.

 When is the best time to visit Bali for diving